 And these drones aren't cheap, which is great for Grumman's balance sheets…

-Best Stocks to Buy, No. 3: Facebook Inc. (Nasdaq: FB)
+Best Stocks to Buy in 2017 No. 3: Facebook Inc. (Nasdaq: FB)

-It's true that technology companies are known to be risky, but CEO Mark Zuckerberg has proven time after time that he is a visionary leader.
+It's true that technology companies are known to be risky, but Facebook Inc. (Nasdaq: FB) CEO Mark Zuckerberg has proven time and time again that he is a visionary leader.

+And time and time again, he has rewarded long-term shareholders.
+Since Facebook's IPO offering of $38 per share in 2012, the Facebook stock price has skyrocketed 261.6%.
 And if you still think of Facebook as just a social media company, you're going to miss out on owning one of the best stocks to buy right now…

-You see, Facebook is growing its revenue through new businesses and applications.
+That's because Facebook is growing its revenue through new businesses and applications.
 These include: